Kites as main propulsion systems for ships

-Kite Control System K1
+Kite Propulsion System K1

 Our high-load RES Kites